-Enterprise geodatabases are collections of tables, views, and stored procedures inside a database management system (DBMS).
-Microsoft SQL Server is one such DBMS in which you can store your geodatabase.
+Enterprise geodatabases are collections of objects—such as tables, views, and stored procedures—in a relational database management system.
+Microsoft SQL Server is one such DBMS in which you can store a geodatabase.

-You can create a geodatabase in your existing SQL Server database and continue to store your nongeodatabase data alongside geodatabase data.
-You can view and publish both types of data in ArcGIS Desktop, but be aware of the following:
+You can create a geodatabase in an existing SQL Server database and continue to store database tables and views (in other words, those not registered with the geodatabase) alongside geodatabase data.
+You can view and publish both types of data in ArcGIS Pro, but be aware of the following:

 - If your database contains geodatabase system tables, ArcGIS considers it a geodatabase.
-Therefore, even if you are connecting to tables that are not registered with the geodatabase, ArcGIS client and geodatabase release compatibility rules still apply.
+Therefore, even if you connect to tables that are not registered with the geodatabase, ArcGIS client and geodatabase release compatibility rules still apply.

-There are differences in how data is stored and accessed in the supported database management systems, which affect how you interact with the database and the geodatabase objects in it.
-For this reason, administration help topics have been grouped into sections based on the database management system.
+There are differences in how data is stored and accessed in each supported database management system, which affect how you interact with the database and the geodatabase objects in it.
+For this reason, enterprise geodatabase management help has been grouped into sections based on the database management system.
 This section of the help provides information on administering an enterprise geodatabase in SQL Server.
 If you access a topic by way of the search, be sure you are reading the topic that applies to the database management system you are using.

 If you are the geodatabase administrator, you need to know how to do the following:

 - Manage connections to the geodatabase.
 Some of these tasks, such as creating users and granting database permissions, must be performed by the database administrator.
 Other tasks, such as monitoring, blocking, and dropping connections, can be performed by the geodatabase administrator.